-Most definitions of polyamory are pretty good, but leave a lot open to interpretation, and that has led to a number of assumptions, not all of which are entirely coherent, one of the most problematic being that it's OK to use polyamory to spice-up otherwise boring monogamous relationships, particularly traditional Western marriages.
+Most definitions of polyamory are pretty good, but leave a lot open to interpretation, and that has led to a number of assumptions, not all of which are entirely coherent.
+One of the most problematic is that it's okay to use polyamory to spice-up otherwise boring monogamous relationships, particularly traditional Western marriages.

 In western culture and law a marriage is defined more or less the same way.
 Using Canada as an example, marriage is defined as, "The lawful union of two persons to the exclusion of all others."
 Consequently from a legal perspective, forming a romantic union ( especially a sexual union ) with anyone other than your husband or wife is considered to be adultery, and that forms legal grounds upon which to grant divorce.
 So right away there are ethical problems.